material-motion/material-motion/specifications/runtime.md

 The system we propose here emphasizes a separation of plan from its execution.
 We call it a Motion Runtime.

 The purpose of a Motion Runtime is to coordinate the expression of diverse types of motion and interaction.
-It is an abstraction layer between the application engineer and any number of fulfillment systems.
+It is an abstraction layer between the application engineer and execution systems.

 The following diagram shows where the Motion Runtime lives in relation to a platform like iOS.